 The Graduate School sets minimum standards that all graduate students in the university must meet.
 Many departments and programs have additional requirements that exceed these Graduate School minimum requirements.
 The definition of satisfactory progress varies by program.
-The Graduate School Catalog, grad.wisc.edu/catalog, includes the Graduate School's minimum degree requirements and each program's minimum criteria for satisfactory progress.
+The Graduate School Guide, http://guide.wisc.edu/graduate/, includes the Graduate School's minimum degree requirements and each program's minimum criteria for satisfactory progress.